-Edward has studied with some of the world’s finest pianists, including Norman Beedie, Arnaldo Cohen, Rolf Hind, Hideki Nagano, Aaron Shorr, Kathryn Stott, Yevgeny Sudbin, Martino Tirimo, André Watts, and Lilya Zilberstein.
-He collaborates frequently with leading composers and has recently worked with Sally Beamish, James Dillon, Michael Jarrell, Philippe Manoury, Sir Peter Maxwell Davies, Charlotte Seither, and Elliott Schwartz.
-Edward has given many world premieres of his own compositions as well as works by composers including Rory Boyle, Jim Perkins, Lenny Sayers, and John Stringer.
+Edward counts some of the world’s finest pianists amongst his teachers, including Arnaldo Cohen, Rolf Hind, Hideki Nagano, Kathryn Stott, Yevgeny Sudbin, Martino Tirimo, André Watts, and Lilya Zilberstein.
+He collaborates frequently with leading composers and has worked with Sally Beamish, James Dillon, Michael Jarrell, Philippe Manoury, Sir Peter Maxwell Davies, Charlotte Seither, and Elliott Schwartz.
+He has given many world premieres of his own compositions as well as works by composers including Rory Boyle, Jim Perkins, Lenny Sayers, and John Stringer.

-Beyond his native Europe, Edward’s recital activity has taken him to India, Russia, the Far East, and across the USA, including a performance in the presence of HM The Queen.
-He recently returned to the USA by special invitation of the Chopin Symposium in Boston, where his performances of music by Franz Liszt and Charles-Valentin Alkan were described by leading pianist and scholar Roberto Poli as “simply sublime”.
-Edward has twice appeared at the BBC Proms, as a soloist in 2010 and with mezzo-soprano Catriona Morison in 2013.
+Beyond his native Europe, recital activity has taken Edward to India, Russia, the Far East, and across the USA, including a performance in the presence of HM The Queen.
+He recently returned to America by special invitation of the Chopin Symposium in Boston, where his performances of music by Franz Liszt and Charles-Valentin Alkan were described by leading pianist and scholar Roberto Poli as “simply sublime”.
+He has made numerous appearances at the BBC Proms, including as a soloist in 2010 and with Cardiff Singer of the World mezzo-soprano Catriona Morison in 2013.

-Edward is the pianist for the chorus and junior chorus of the Royal Scottish National Orchestra, the Glasgow Cathedral Choral Society, the Glasgow Hospitals' Choir, the Glasgow Lyric Choir, and the Strathclyde University Chorus, and he has worked regularly with the Glasgow Phoenix Choir, the Edinburgh Festival Chorus, the National Youth Choir of Scotland, and the Scottish Chamber Orchestra Chorus.
-In concert, he has performed with the Bothwell Philharmonic Choir, CoroEdina, Glasgow Cathedral Choir, Glasgow Chamber Choir, Scozzesi, the Singers Company, the West End Festival Chorus, and Montpellier’s Choeur d’Ô, amongst others.
-Additionally, Edward has worked as an official accompanist for the Dance School of Scotland, Glasgow Music Festival, King's College London, London Studio Centre, the National Youth Orchestra of Scotland, Scottish Ballet, South London Dance Studios, the Urdang Academy, and for masterclasses given by Nicola Benedetti, Karen Cargill, Malcolm Martineau, János Starker, and David Watkin.
+Edward is the pianist for the chorus and junior chorus of the RSNO, a role in which he regularly works closely with leading conductors, including Sir Andrew Davis, Kristjan Järvi, Peter Oundjian, Cristian Măcelaru, Carlos Miguel Prieto, and Thomas Søndergård.
+He is accompanist for the Glasgow Cathedral Choral Society, and has worked regularly with many other leading choirs, including the Edinburgh Festival Chorus, the National Youth Choir of Scotland, and the Scottish Chamber Orchestra Chorus.
+Edward has worked as an official accompanist for the Dance School of Scotland, Glasgow Music Festival, King's College London, London Studio Centre, the National Youth Orchestra of Scotland, Scottish Ballet, and the Urdang Academy, and for masterclasses given by Nicola Benedetti, Ian Bousfield, Karen Cargill, Malcolm Martineau, János Starker, and David Watkin.

 Edward is pleased to be represented by Classical Musicians Scotland.

-Hailed as “a pianist of limitless potential with real emotional sensitivity and inquisitive intelligence” by the celebrated concert pianist André Watts, Edward Cohen began studies at the Royal College of Music when he was ten, and is a first class graduate of the Royal Academy of Music where he was a prize-winning student.
+Hailed as posessing “limitless potential with real emotional sensitivity and inquisitive intelligence” by the celebrated concert pianist André Watts, Edward began studies at the Royal College of Music when he was ten, and is a first class graduate of the Royal Academy of Music where he was a prize-winning student.
 Additionally, he has studied at Indiana University's Jacobs School of Music, and is an alumnus of the Lucerne Festival Academy.